-Sadly, the first generation of the Bird Buddy feeder doesn’t have local storage, so it requires an internet connection to function in tandem with the Bird Buddy app.
-Once Bird Buddy is connected to your home Wi-Fi, it uses that connection to send the stream to your mobile device even when you're on the go.
-This will allow you to take photos, ID your feathered friends, and start building your Collections, right from your mobile device!
+The first generation of the Bird Buddy feeder doesn’t have local storage, so its camera module requires an internet connection to function in tandem with the Bird Buddy app.
+Once the camera module is connected to a Wi-Fi network, it uses that connection to send the postcards to your mobile device.
+This will allow you to ID your feathered friends, and start building your Collections, right from your mobile device!

 Testing Wi-Fi Connectivity with the mobile app

-When setting up your feeder, you can easily test/see if your Wi-Fi connection is strong enough in the Bird Buddy app.
-The app will ask you to walk around the feeder with your phone to help you determine whether the connection is strong enough.
+When setting up your feeder, the app will ask you to walk around a bit with the feeder and your phone to help you determine where the best spot for Bird Buddy is.

 When setting up your Bird Buddy, the app will ask you to enable your Bluetooth.
 Bluetooth is needed to pair your Bird Buddy to your device.
 After the pairing process, Bluetooth is not needed anymore.
-Keep in mind that Android devices need the GPS module turned on in order for the Bluetooth connection to work!
+Keep in mind that Android devices need the GPS module (location services) turned on in order for the Bluetooth connection to work!
 The Bluetooth pairing is done entirely through the app, so you can't connect them directly through through your operating system (like you would a Bluetooth speaker).